The root functor

-Analogously to the description of the morphisms in $\Delta$ as generated by faces and degeneracies under the simplicial identities, morphisms in $\omg$ are also generated (\cite[\S 3.3.4]{HeMo:SDHT}) by dendroidal faces and degeneracies, together with isomorphisms of trees, which satisfy the \emph{dendroidal identities}.
-More precisely:
+\begin{itemize} \item Analogously to the description of the morphisms in $\Delta$ as generated by faces and degeneracies under the simplicial identities, morphisms in $\omg$ are also generated (\cite[\S 3.3.4]{HeMo:SDHT}) by dendroidal faces and degeneracies, together with isomorphisms of trees, which satisfy the \emph{dendroidal identities}.

-\begin{itemize} \item for every inner edge $e$ of $T$, the \emph{elementary inner face} $\partial_eT\to T$ comes from contracting $e$ in $T$ and identifying its extremal vertices.
-We call \emph{inner face} the composition of elementary inner faces; \item for every subtree $S$ of $T$, there is the \emph{external face} consisting in the inclusion $S\hookrightarrow T$.
-We say that the external face is \emph{elementary}, and write $\partial_v$, if $S$ is obtained from $T$ by erasing exactly one vertex $v$; \item for every edge $e$ of $T$, there is the \emph{degeneracy} $\sigma_e T \to T$ which adds a unary vertex in the middle of $e$. \end{itemize}

-Some of the notions of the homotopy theory of simplicial sets can be formulated in the context of dendroidal sets.
-We will need the following notions.

-\begin{deff} Given a tree $T$, its \emph{boundary} is the dendroidal set $\partial \Omega[T]$ given by the union of all the faces of $T$. \\ For every inner edge $e$ of $T$, the \emph{inner horn} $\Lambda^eT$ is the union of all elementary faces except the inner face $\partial_eT$. \\ For every external vertex $v$ of $T$, the \emph{external horn} $\Lambda^vT$, also called \emph{leaf horn}, is the union of all elementary faces except the external face $\partial_v$. \end{deff}